InfraVeritas Energy InfraVeritas Energy

 The certificate is the proof

-A renewable certificate, a carbon credit, a yield attestation — each is a paper claim.
-The document is treated as ground truth, even when nothing independent confirms the physical event behind it.
+A REC, a guarantee of origin, a carbon credit — each is a paper claim.
+The document is treated as ground truth, even when nothing independent confirms the generation behind it.

 02